alexandre-cezar/K8s_AutoDeployment/README.md

 # K8s_AutoDeployment

-This application automates the deployment of a task for users who cannot use a pipeline for automated deployments.
+This application automates the deployment of a task for users who cannot use a CI/CD pipeline to manage their deployments.

-It can download the YAML file from a given URL (outbound proxy connection is supported) or use a local YAML file as input.
+The app can download a YAML file from a given URL (outbound proxy connection is supported) or simply use a local YAML file as input.

 Up to 3 different YAML files are supported in a single run.

-Multiple clusters can be supported by providing different kube credentials (multiple kube credentials in a single file are not supported).
+One or multiple clusters can be target of a single deployment by providing different kube credentials for each cluster to the program (note: multiple kube credentials in a single file are not supported).

-If a new namespace must be created as part of the deployment, it can be passed as an argument.
-If the deployment is being made for an existing namespace, just specify the namespace in the YAML file directly.
+If a new namespace must be created as part of the deployment task, this can also be passed as an argument.
+If the deployment is being made for an existing namespace, just specify the target namespace in the YAML file directly.

 # Usage